MrJonson75/Site-for-photos/readme.md

   - Displays images as cards with thumbnails, descriptions, and upload dates.
   - Modal window for viewing full-size images, closable by clicking outside or via a close button.
   - Options to copy image URLs or download images.
+- **Logging**:
+  - Records successful actions (e.g., page access, image uploads) and errors (e.g., invalid file format or size) with timestamps.
+  - Logs are stored in `logs/app.log` and include date, time, action, and details.

 ## Installation